 Why USPS Doesn’t Offer International Returns

-Buying Insurance is the Best (and Only) Way to Protect Your International Shipments
+Buying Insurance is the Best and Only Way to Protect Your International USPS Shipments

 Since USPS doesn’t offer international returns, the main way to protect your shipments is to purchase shipping insurance.
-Shipping insurance covers lost packages, damaged contents, and stolen packages, and shippers can get their entire declared value back.
+Shipping insurance covers lost packages, damaged contents, and stolen packages.
+If any of these situations arise for you, you’ll be able to get your entire declared value back.
 Also, if you use online shipping software to buy postage, these shipping software companies will typically take care of the claim process for you!

 What Do I Tell My International Customers?